 There’s nothing else like the San Francisco Fire Engine Tours and Adventures.
 It’s a classic adventure to remember, riding across the majestic Golden Gate Bridge in an authentic shiny red 1955 vintage Mack fire truck with painted gold lettering.

+The tour and adventure lasts for 90 minutes including lots of San Francisco highlights such as the forests of the Presidio, the great camera angles from Fort Baker and Crissy Field and unsurpassed views from the Marin Headlands.
 See Alcatraz and Angel Island in San Francisco Bay, the place where the bay meets the Pacific Ocean.
-Tour the charming Mediterranean-like village of Sausalito with its spectacular city skyline views.
-The tour and adventure lasts for 75 minutes including lots of San Francisco highlights such as the forests of the Presidio, the great camera angles from Fort Baker and Crissy Field, the pretty Victorian houses and shops along Union Street, the old cannery by Fisherman’s Wharf, cable cars clambering past and lots more.
+Along the way view pretty Victorian houses and shops along Union Street, the old cannery by Fisherman’s Wharf, cable cars clambering past and lots more.

 An Emphasis on Fun